Elysian Shadows: Development

 Since October 2007, the development of Elysian Shadows has been chronicled in the YouTube web series Adventures in Game Development however Falco Girgis' earliest post on the development forums was in 2004, leading to uncertainty as to when exactly development on the game began.
 The early years of development were spent on designing original technology and development tools.
 These tools were simultaneously developed for OS X and Windows.
 They were later designed to target a host of platforms including Android and Linux, which enabled the developers to design the game without worrying about porting.
 The team has gone through a large number of member changes, however lead programmer Falco Girgis and lead artist Patryk Kowalik have remained constant since Falco founded the project and Patryk joined.

 In May 2014, it was announced that WaterMelon Co., developer of Pier Solar and the Great Architects, offered a publishing deal to the Elysian Shadows Team for the Dreamcast platform.
 In June, lead developer Falco Girgis tendered his resignation at ADTRAN, where he was a software engineer, to work full-time on Elysian Shadows.
 On June 19, Girgis and co-founder Tyler Rogers were invited to give a presentation of Elysian Shadows at their alumni university, University of Alabama in Huntsville.

 On 1 August 2014, the development team launched their Kickstarter campaign with a goal of $150,000 and stretch goals that went up to $750,000.
 In less than 24 hours, the project had attained $30,000 of its target and a couple of days later it had successfully raised over $75,000.
 On 20 August, Elysian Shadows received national coverage by WHNT News as they interviewed the team and ran a story on Girgis and Rogers quitting their jobs to develop the game.
 Less than 24 hours later, the game was successfully funded and in the process set a record for the Ouya's Free the Games Fund as well as for the most money raised in Alabama through Kickstarter.
 In August 2014, the game received notable press coverage internationally coverage from Asia and Europe, most notably from Russia and Germany respectively.

 The project received a great deal of criticism when Girgis created the Misadventures in Kickstarter crowdfunding series, in which he complained of hardships during the project's development.
 The video's description and Girgis's later commentary suggest it was satire.

 In 2016, Girgis stated that progress on the game was going well in a post that describes setbacks caused by a former team member.
 He has also posted news about ElysianVMU, an emulator for the Dreamcast's Visual Memory Unit, allowing non-Dreamcast players to access VMU content on their PCs, smartphones, and other devices.

+As of December 2024 the game has not been released and no update has been posted on the Kickstarter since 2017.